dominikmeller/la-bel-confluence/README.md

-# la-bel-confluence or How to bulk add labels to Confluence pages?
+# la-bel-confluence: Bulk Add and Remove Labels from Confluence Pages

 ## The Story

-I needed to label some Confluence pages to prepare my space for RAG (Retrieval-Augmented Generation), and honestly, I wasn't in the mood to click through endless Confluence menus.
+I needed to manage labels on Confluence pages to prepare my space for RAG (Retrieval-Augmented Generation), and honestly, I wasn't in the mood to click through endless Confluence menus.
 So, staying true to my API-first nature, I wrote this script called **la-bel-confluence** to help manage the process easily and programmatically.

-Now, instead of manually adding labels one by one, this script does all the heavy lifting for me, cascading labels to all child pages automatically.
+Now, instead of manually adding or removing labels one by one, this script does all the heavy lifting for me, cascading label additions to all child pages automatically and allowing bulk removal of labels across the entire space.
 It's perfect if you, like me, want to get things done with minimal effort.

 ## What Does It Do?

 **la-bel-confluence** is a Python script that:

-- Adds labels to a selected Confluence page.
+- Adds labels to a selected Confluence page and propagates those labels to all child pages.
-- Propagates those labels to all child pages.
+- Removes labels from all pages in a Confluence space.
 - Allows you to add multiple labels by using spaces.
+- Lists all labels in the space, sorted by occurrence.

 It's designed to either configure itself using a `.env` file or ask for your credentials interactively, making it very easy to set up and use.